bico-media/bynamic/README.md

+Status: draft

 # Dynamic data from a static blockchain

-> Lets get a common way of keeping same link to a transaction while updating the content that is presented.
+> Lets get a common way of keeping same link to a transaction while updating the content that is being presented: Keep the link - update the content.

-[This repo](https://github.com/bico-media/bynamic/) contains the definition for the protocol B://ynamic (pronounced bynamic).
-In short: Keep the link - update the content.
-Please share [inputs and comments](https://github.com/bico-media/bynamic/issues).
+This document contains the description for the protocol B://ynamic (pronounced bynamic).
+Please share [inputs and comments](https://github.com/bico-media/bynamic/issues) on Github.

 ## High-level draft